yuanzhy/dogcoder/README.md

 ## Contributing

 - required JDK11+, Intellij IDEA 2021+
-- import the project to Intellij
+- import the project to IntelliJ
 - add a gradle task runIde
 - change the code and run the task to see the change